What is a Light Sensor?

 3. Temperature Control Systems**

 – Light sensors help improve comfort and save energy.
-They do this by adjusting curtains, blinds, or HVAC systems based on indoor and outdoor light levels.
+They change curtains, blinds, or HVAC systems to do this.
+They change these based on the light levels inside and outside.

 4. Agricultural Production**

-– They are important in greenhouse management systems.
-They help crops get enough light by controlling sunshades or lights for better yield.
+They are important for running greenhouses.
+They help crops get enough light by managing sunshades or lights.
+This leads to better yields.

 5. Industrial Automation**

-– Automated robots use light sensors to position themselves accurately.
+– Automated robots use light sensors to find their exact position.

-– Smart warehouses use them to inspect safety inside delivery vehicles.
+– Smart warehouses use them to check safety in delivery vehicles.

 6. Security Systems**